jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

 ### Fingerprinting avoidance

 Fingerprinting warrants a separate discussions.
 Internet technology tends to move towards richer and more power mechanisms over time.
-For instance,
+For instance, full-functionality web and transport layer security stacks are now used for almost all purposes across the network.

+This is of course good, and the performance, expressive power, and security improvements that came through these are much needed.

+Nevertheless, all protocol mechanisms come with some fingerprinting opportunities, and this tends to be easier the higher in the stack we are, given the wealth of options and algorithms in use. {{Fingerprinting}} and {{AmIUnique}} provide a good starting point for some of the technology and measurements.

+The general topic of ensuring a protocol mechanisms stays evolvable and workable is discussed in {{I-D.iab-use-it-or-lose-it}}, but the associated methods for reducing fingerprinting possibilities probably deserve further study {{I-D.wood-pearg-website-fingerprinting}}.

 # Acknowledgements {#ack}